Dusko-8/OpinionAnalyzer/README.md

 With a small number of opinions, only manual analysis can be used.
 However, for a more objective and broader view of the topic, it is appropriate to have a system that can analyze discussions with less effort.

-## Full documentation u can see in xsluka00.pdf it is written in slovak language
+## Full documentation can be sean in xsluka00.pdf it is written in slovak language